Concurrence fill and mode distribution of entanglement in neutrino oscillation: Introduction

 Nevertheless, the three-mode structure of neutrino oscillations naturally raises the question of whether the evolving flavor state should be interpreted purely as a coherent superposition or as a form of single-particle multimode entanglement.
-This possibility has been explored in a number of works within the occupation-number representation, where the three flavor (or mass) modes define an effective tripartite system~\cite{Blasone:2007vw,Blasone:2010ta,Blasone:2013zaa,Blasone:2014jea,Blasone:2015lya,Banerjee:2015mha,Ettefaghi:2023zsh,Blasone:2022joq,Li:2022mus,Patwardhan:2021rej,Ettefaghi:2020otb}.
+This possibility has been explored in several works within the occupation-number representation, where the three flavor (or mass) modes define an effective tripartite system~\cite{Blasone:2007vw,Blasone:2010ta,Blasone:2013zaa,Blasone:2014jea,Blasone:2015lya,Banerjee:2015mha,Ettefaghi:2023zsh,Blasone:2022joq,Li:2022mus,Patwardhan:2021rej,Ettefaghi:2020otb}.
 However, a complete and experimentally relevant characterization of this single-particle multipartite entanglement, particularly in the context of realistic long baseline experiments, remains largely unexplored.
 This challenge is compounded by the fact that a neutrino continuously oscillates among separable and maximally entangled configurations as it evolves \cite{Banerjee:2024lih}.

-In the context of three flavor neutrino system early theoretical studies demonstrated that flavor states, when formulated in the occupation number (mode) representation, intrinsically possess entanglement because the flavor content at any time is a coherent admixture of mass components~\cite{Blasone:2007vw,Blasone:2010ta,Blasone:2013zaa,Blasone:2014jea,Blasone:2015lya,Banerjee:2015mha,Jha:2020dav,Jha:2022yik,Cirigliano:2024pnm}.
+In the context of three flavor neutrino system, early theoretical studies demonstrated that flavor states, when formulated in the occupation number (mode) representation, intrinsically possess entanglement because the flavor content at any time is a coherent admixture of mass components~\cite{Blasone:2007vw,Blasone:2010ta,Blasone:2013zaa,Blasone:2014jea,Blasone:2015lya,Banerjee:2015mha,Jha:2020dav,Jha:2022yik,Cirigliano:2024pnm}.
 Follow up studies have shown that, once the three flavor states are treated within a common Hilbert space, both bipartite and tripartite forms of entanglement can arise during neutrino propagation.
 These analyses demonstrated that flavor oscillations continuously reorganize the underlying quantum correlations among the three modes, mirroring the correlation dynamics known from multimode quantum-information systems~\cite{Ettefaghi:2023zsh,Blasone:2022joq,Li:2022mus,Patwardhan:2021rej,Ettefaghi:2020otb}.
-More recent investigations have extended this perspective to phenomenologically relevant settings, using entanglement based diagnostics to probe oscillation parameters, matter effects, and possible nonstandard interactions (NSI)~\cite{Banerjee:2024lih,Konwar:2024nrd,Konwar:2025ipv}.
-Complementary work on the quantum speed limit has further clarified the dynamical constraints governing flavor evolution~\cite{Bouri:2024kcl,Jha:2025ekn}.
-Together, these developments highlight that neutrino oscillations can be understood not only as flavor transitions but also as the evolution of a single-particle, multimode entangled state shaped by mixing dynamics and propagation effects.